SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Applications/08.JS-Applications-Design-Patterns-and-Best-Practices/EN/Design-Patterns-and-Best-Practices-6-creational-design-patterns-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Creational design patterns focus on the mechanisms for creating objects to solve specific problems by controlling the object creation process.
+Creational design patterns focus on the object creation mechanisms used to increase code flexibility and reuse.

-They help with the writing of scalable code.
+In other words, they help with the writing of scalable code.

 Let us look at some of the most common design patterns from this category:

 - **Constructor**: this design pattern is class-based and is one of the most commonly used

-It is a basic language construct and is often used when creating objects of any kind.
+Being a basic language construct, it is often used when creating objects of any kind.

 ```js live
 class Book {